Indigenous Procurement Opportunities – The Missing Link in Indigenous Procurement Success?

 Procurement’s engagement … or lack thereof

-Recently I attended a CIPS event in Perth – all about procurement’s engagement with Indigenous business.
+In the past year or so I attended other events – all about procurement’s engagement with Indigenous business.

 It is great to see some level of success.
 At least a curiosity to learn more.

 However, in many instances, as a procurement professional, the profession astounds me by how difficult we make it to deal with procurement.
 How little regard we pay to the struggles of Indigenous business and small business in accessing an opportunity for participating in procurement opportunities.

 Not hand out in any way – just a fair chance to have a go at a competitive process.

 Not making it more difficult than it already is.